In Exercises 5–8, identify the class width, class midpoints, and ... | Channels for Pearson+

 1

 Step 1: Identify the class width.
-The class width is calculated as the difference between the lower boundary of one class and the lower boundary of the next class.
-For example, the lower boundary of the first class is 0, and the lower boundary of the second class is 100.
-Therefore, the class width is 100.
+The class width is calculated by subtracting the lower boundary of one class from the lower boundary of the next class.
+For example, subtract 100 from 200 to get the class width: 200 - 100 = 100.

 Step 2: Calculate the class midpoints.
-The class midpoint is the average of the lower and upper boundaries of each class.
-For example, for the first class (0–99), the midpoint is calculated as (0 + 99) / 2 = 49.5.
-Repeat this calculation for all classes.
+The midpoint of each class is found by averaging the lower and upper boundaries of the class.
+For example, for the first class (100–199), the midpoint is (100 + 199) / 2 = 149.5.
+Repeat this for all classes.

-Step 4: Calculate the total number of individuals included in the summary.
-Add up all the frequencies provided in the table.
-For example, 1 + 51 + 90 + 10 + 0 + 0 + 1 = Total individuals.
+Step 4: Sum the frequencies to find the total number of individuals included in the summary.
+Add all the frequencies together: 25 + 92 + 28 + 0 + 2.

-Step 5: Verify the calculations and ensure all values (class width, midpoints, boundaries, and total individuals) are consistent with the frequency distribution provided in the table.
+Step 5: Verify the calculations and ensure all values (class width, midpoints, boundaries, and total frequency) are consistent with the given data.

 Verified video answer for a similar problem: